-BITS: I am curious if you were isolated that’ why you could remain pure?
+BITS: I am curious if you were isolated that’s why you could remain pure?

-BITS: Did anybody ever make fun of you for sticking up to your values?
+BITS: Did anybody ever make fun of you for sticking to your values?

 JP: If you establish right away where you stand in your values and faith, people will understand that right away as opposed to if you’re on the edge [or in-between].
 Obviously, we [make mistakes].
 We’re human beings also.
 But if you just make it known right away [what you stand for and] try your best to live that Christian life, people will respect that.
 It’s not a bad thing to try to be as good as you can.